natalia-spichekova/practice_task/README.md

 The goal of the project is to create and analyse models for sentiment analysis created for Large Movie Review Dataset.

 Decsription of models and their evaluation is available at Sent_analysis_report.ipynb file.
-The trained models are saved in *.pkl, *.model, *.h5 files.
-*.py files are auxiliary files with model details.
+The trained models are saved in *.pkl, *.model, *.h5 files. *.py files are auxiliary files to create, fit, evaluate modles and to generate predictions.

 ## Dataset